 Japanese Tattoo Ideas-Traditional and Modern Art

-Japanese Tattoo Ideas, or Irezumi, consists of three traditional styles: stylistic, realistic, and abstract tattoo designs.
+Japanese Tattoo Ideas, or Irezumi, consist of three traditional styles: stylistic, realistic, and abstract tattoo designs.
 These tattoos, which are usually done big enough, like on the back, on the chest, or as full arm sleeves, can contain intricate and colorful designs.
 Other popular designs include koi fish for perseverance and strength, dragons representing wisdom and protection, and cherry blossoms embodying life’s transience.

 Japanese Tattoo Ideas

-Samurai warriors, Hannya masks, and mythological creatures such as a phoenix are also typical, deep in historical meaning.
+Samurai warriors, Hannya masks, and mythological creatures such as a phoenix are also typical and deep in historical meaning.
 Often, in its background are waves, clouds, and winds, with a dynamic and fluid composition.
 Classical Japanese Tattoo Ideas are known for their use of color, scale, and intricate design, while today the style has evolved to include the skin in rich black-and-grey tones when a less striking appearance is desired.
 Positioning is also everything in Japanese tattoos, as it is meant to harmonize with the natural curves of the body.

 Japanese Tattoo Ideas